awolverp/cachebox/docs/docs/getting-started.md

 !!! tip

-    May be a coroutine in async contexts.
+    `callback`s can be a coroutine in async contexts.

 ### Setting a Postprocessor